omidarmat/onLearn/react.md

 We can think of the `useEffect` hook as an event listener that listens for one or more dependancies to change.
 When one or more dependecies change, `useEffect` will execute the effect again.
 This is similar to a regular even listener, but for effects.

 What exactly are the dependencies?
 These are state variables and props used inside the effect.
-The rule is that **each and every one of state variables and props must be included in the dependency array**.
+The rule is that each and every one of state variables and props must be included in the dependency array.
 Take a look at the code example below:

 ```js
 const title = props.movie.Title;